marekpistorius/gimp-3-scripts/.github/ISSUE_TEMPLATE/pull_request_template.md

-description of the changes proposed in the pull request.
+- description of the changes proposed in the pull request.
+- sent email at me@maniu.eu